equinor/terraform-baseline/CONTRIBUTING.md

 - Have complete understanding of Terraform.
 - Have complete understanding of Terraform Baseline best practices.
 - Review and approve pull requests in all Terraform Baseline repositories.
+- Discuss and update best practices when needed.

 A maintainer should: